accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/13.1/annexe.md

     title: Pause, Stop, Hide
 ---

-#### Particular cases
+#### Special cases

-There is special case management when the time limit is essential, particularly when it could not be removed without fundamentally changing the content or content-related functionalities.
+Special cases are managed when the time limit is essential, in particular when it could not be removed without fundamentally changing the content or the functionalities linked to the content.

 In these situations, the criterion is not applicable.
-For example, refreshing an RSS feed in a page is not an essential time limit; the criterion is applicable.
-On the other hand, an automatic redirection that leads to the new version of a page from an obsolete URL is essential; the criterion is not applicable.
+For example, refreshing an RSS feed on a page is not an essential time limit; the criterion is applicable.
+On the other hand, an automatic redirect to the new version of a page from an obsolete URL is essential; the criterion is not applicable.

 #### Note